-Currently, the Graduate Programme offers biannual admissions with deadlines to apply in April and November.
+Currently, the Graduate Programme offers annual admissions with the application deadline in November.
 It encourages students and professionals from diverse educational backgrounds in visual and liberal arts, social sciences and humanities, with some grounding in the creative fields, to apply.
 Each application is assessed based on the application form, study objectives, personal statement, portfolio of creative practice, interview, and how a potential student may contribute to the cohort.
 For admission to the Graduate Programme, students must have at least 16 years of prior education including a four-year undergraduate degree and a minimum CGPA of 2.3 or equivalent grade in the previous four-year degree.
-Candidates with no Art and Design background may be required to take extra credits at the undergraduate level, to gualify for the admission.
+Candidates with no Art and Design background may be required to take extra credits at the undergraduate level, to qualify for the admission.